Girl has words for Aetna after brain surgery denied

 Gattone knows first-hand the pain of what Cara's parents are going through.
 His own son began having seizures when he was 4 and underwent brain surgery in the early 1990s.
 "It was extremely challenging for our family to make a decision to remove part of our child's skull and brain for a surgery that we hoped would end the devastation of seizures that were stopping his development," Gattone said.
 "We took this leap of faith and made the decision, and it worked out the best for him."

 But he added that he and his wife wished laser ablation surgery had been available back then.
-Laser ablation was approved by the FDA nine years ago.
+The device used for laser ablation surgery was approved by the FDA nine years ago.
 "I know that my wife and I would've found much more comfort if we had had (laser ablation) as an option," he said.

 Gattone said people with seizures, their caregivers and their doctors should not be "spending critical time in the midst of a health-care crisis, filing paperwork, making appeals or otherwise going through the motions of administrative paperwork" trying to get approval for a life-changing operation.